CuiH/Blog/_posts/2017-09-07-Traversing a BInary TRee.md

 2. If the `left` child is not `null`, find the inorder `predecessor` in its left subtree.
 If the `right` child of the predecessor is `null`, make it point to the current node, and then traverse the left child of the current node; if the right child of the predecessor is current node, revert it to `null`, and output current node, and then traverse the right node of the current node
 3. Repeat process #1 and #2, until the currrent node points to `null`

-Here we involve a concept, the `inorder predecessor`:
+Here it involves a concept, the `inorder predecessor`:

 > Given a node, the node before it in the inorder traversal is its inorder predecessor.